-Our expectations of businesses that have PECPR equipment, and those dealing with hazardous substances during Alert Level 2.
+Our expectations of businesses that have PECPR equipment and those with hazardous substances.

 We expect businesses with equipment subject to the Health and Safety in Employment (Pressure Equipment, Cranes and Passenger Ropeways) Regulations 1999 to comply with those regulations.

-Some businesses may have equipment with certificates of inspection that expired during Alert Level 3 or 4, or are due to expire during Alert Level 2.
+Some businesses may have equipment with certificates of inspection that are about to expire.
+When the certificate expires we expect:

-If the equipment is not being used, we expect it to be shut down for the duration of Alert Level 2, if it is safe to do so.
+- the equipment to be shut down if it is not being used and it is safe to do so.

-If, due to Alert Level 2 circumstances, inspection is delayed or cannot be safely undertaken we expect the PCBU to consider, as a minimum, the following;
+If, due to COVID-19 Alert Levels, inspection is delayed or cannot be safely undertaken we expect the PCBU to consider, as a minimum, the following;

 - Are safety critical devices operational, and if so,